RobDWaller/ReallySimpleJWT/readme.md

 To retrieve the token payload call the `getPayload()` method.

-Will return a JSON string on success and throw an exception of failure.
+Will return a JSON string on success and throw an exception on failure.

 ```php
 use ReallySimpleJWT\Token;